Utena - kiss catalog

 Episode 34, Akio Utena

 In the episode 34 version of the prince story, the prince kisses little Utena’s tears away.
-It seems to be an apology for being unable to save Anthy, but that’s a lie.
-Akio is kissing a little girl so that she will grow up full of love for her prince.
-At the start of episode 30 when Utena is corrupted, after hearing talk of lying about one’s first kiss, she thinks back to it and wonders if it counts as her first kiss.
+The kiss is a lie.
+Akio kisses a little girl so that she will grow up full of love for her prince.
+At the start of episode 30, after hearing talk of lying about one’s first kiss, she thinks back to it and wonders if it counts as her first kiss.
+At the end of the episode she became corrupt.

 Earlier in the episode, when Akio is checking Utena’s feelings, Akio tries to tempt Utena into a kiss.
 Utena feels the attraction but doesn’t quite give in to it, and pulls away.
 She prefers her prince.
 It’s similar to Utena turning away from Akio after she becomes a princess in the final showdown.
 She prefers Anthy.